webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 '''EVERYTHING''' in WebPlatform infrastructure is managed through source control, including what configures (i.e. the  [https://github.com/webplatform/states states]) from the salt master, every VM can therefore be replaced at will.
 Our infrastructure and scripts are specifically crafted to communicate with an [http://www.openstack.org/ OpenStack cluster].
 Over the years we’ve moved from multiple clusters without any problems and we are very happy with how reliable the ''OpenStack'' components are.

-Our infrastructure runs currently on '''[http://www.dreamhost.com/cloud/computing/ DreamCompute]''', a managed OpenStack cluster graciously sponsored to us by '''[http://www.dreamhost.com/ DreamHost]'''.
+Our infrastructure runs currently on '''[http://www.dreamhost.com/cloud/computing/ DreamCompute]''', a managed OpenStack cluster graciously sponsored to us by '''[http://www.dreamhost.com/ DreamHost]''' and the configuration is managed by a software called [http://saltstack.com/ Salt Stack].

 == Procedure ==